 Second, the ultimate – how we move in the direction of our highest selves, our application.
 This refers to training and practicing the six perfections, which are – generosity, discipline, patience, joyful effort, meditation, and wisdom.
 These can be utilized as methods for the intentional cultivation of both absolute and relative bodhicitta.

 It is with this we can appreciate the meaning of samadhi as the essence of meditation and mindfulness.
-Going forward means the above attributes become you with both our aspiration and application along with an awakening mind of compassion.
+Going forward means the above attributes provide you with both our aspiration and application along with an awakening mind of compassion.
 How do we learn and take instruction on the path we are to take?
 To get out of our own way so that our innate wisdom can come forward naturally and we can travel the path of complete awakening.
-Ultimately the question becomes do our endeavors bring us to the path defined as that taken by the bodhisattva vow – and are we ready to go there?
+The question becomes do our endeavors bring us to the path defined as that taken by the bodhisattva vow – and are we ready to go there?
 Are we ready to embrace the teachings of Shakyamuni Buddha and the message of the Mahayana sutras?
 Capture for our heart/mind the essence of Lao, Chuang Tzu, Confucius and so many others who have led the Way?

 I have been to Lhasa, Tibet and walked the famous path between the temples and monasteries, been to numerous Buddhist locations in China… Beijing, Shanghai, Chongqing, Chengdu and the Giant Leshan Buddha.
 Visited numerous museums that highlight Buddhism in China, Longman Mountain to visit the cliffs, Songshan Mountain and Shaolin Temple south of Luoyang, Xian on numerous occasions to visit the Big Wild Goose Pagoda to study their place in history.